 Guests from Singapore to Santa Fe, Manila to Melbourne, all rave about Bellevue Farmstay, nestled in a hillside at Scotts Creek in Victoria's South West.

 Bellevue has a two night minimum stay.
-Price is for four people for a two night stay.
+Price is for four people per night for a two night stay.

 In creating a home away from home Bellevue Farmstay strive to ensure your stay is brimming with all those little extras that make a memorable visit.
 To ensure guests receive full attention, Bellevue Farmstay take only one booking at a time ensuring you have the entire house to yourselves.
 Enjoy a taste of real farm life on a real Australian working farm which runs beef cattle, young dairy cows and some sheep.
 Join Bellevue Farmstay at the pet paddock at 9:30am daily for feed time where you will get the experience of a lifetime, hand-feeding all the pets for about three hours.
 All Bellevue Farmstay's animals love visits from guests and you can walk and talk to them.
 They are all very inquisitive with individual personalities and come up close to investigate.
 Take a ride in the tractor when you feed out hay to the cattle.

 Map pins are available via the tab key in a list after the map.

 You can pan the map with the keyboard arrows.